-- From 1985-2015, 1,179 silicosis cases have been identified through the Michigan tracking system. - On average since 2000, 23 new cases of silicosis were reported to LARA each year. - We estimate there were 67-139 adults in Michigan with silicosis who were not reported in 2015.
+- From 1985-2016, 1,192 silicosis cases have been identified through the Michigan tracking system. - On average since 2000, 22 new cases of silicosis were reported to LARA each year. - We estimate there were 67-139 adults in Michigan with silicosis who were not reported in 2016. - Asbestos-related lung changes are the most common work-related lung disease in Michigan, identified through hospital discharge data, B-Readers, the courts and other sources. - 316 cases of Other Work-Related Lung Disease (OLDS) were identified in 2016; chemical irritation, asbestosis and chronic obstructive pulmonary disease (COPD) were